coder/docs/admin/workspace-management/cvms/cluster-setup.md

 ## Google Cloud Platform w/ GKE

-To use CVMs with GKE, [create a cluster](../../../setup/kubernetes/google.md) using the following parameters:
+To use CVMs with GKE, [create a cluster](../../../setup/kubernetes/google.md) with the following parameters set:

 - GKE Master version `latest`
 - `node-version = "latest"`
 - `image-type = "UBUNTU"`

-For example:
+Example:

 ```console
 gcloud beta container clusters create "YOUR_NEW_CLUSTER" \